“... To make something great out of only what is necessary.”

 Simple design elements, without ornamentation or decoration, are a huge part of minimalism.
 Condensing the content and form of an object to its most basic level reveals that which is truly essential to the nature of architecture.

-This Zen aesthetic started to reign in the ostentatiousness of western architecture as early as the 18th century and its influence slowly crept into the mainstream, subtly changing its direction by finding value in empty space: not everything needed to be decorated.
+This Zen aesthetic started to reign in the ostentatiousness of western architecture as early as the 18th century and its influence slowly crept into the mainstream, subtly changing its binding value in empty space: not everything needed to be decorated.

 The basic premise of Japanese aesthetic principles strives to find beauty in the natural state of objects – without decorative purpose, just as they are in their state of being.
 Finding intrinsic value in forms of nature that we, as a society, take for granted is known as, “wabi-sabi” and fundamental to Minimalism.
 Another key foundation to Minimalism is the Japanese principle of, “ma”, or emptiness.
 This requires large, open spaces to force the contemplation of stillness and the simplicity of the remaining, essential forms.
 Minimalist design is grounded by a third principle, “seijaku”, or stillness.
 This is a meditative state brought to life by the principles of design.
 Tranquility is encouraged by the aesthetics of simplicity.
 If a busy space creates a busy mind, it is easy to see how a clean and simple space creates a clutter-free life.
 This is fundamental to Minimalism.

-When it comes to color, white still rules Scandanavian Minimalism, but there is room for muted basic colors or even pastels dialed way down.
-Neutral colors blend seamlessly with natural wood, a cornerstone of any Scandanavian-inspired element.
+When it comes to color, white still rules Scandinavian Minimalism, but there is room for muted basic colors or even pastels dialed way down.
+Neutral colors blend seamlessly with natural wood, a cornerstone of any Scandinavian-inspired element.

 As clutter is detested, so too is useless furniture.
 If there is a table, there is storage.
 If there is a chest, use it.
 Form has function.
 Function has form.
 Create a minimalist space but create one that is useful.